-Under 37 CFR 1.191(a), an applicant for a patent dissatisfied with the primary examiner's decision in the second or final rejection of his or her claims may appeal to the Board for review of the examiner's rejection by filing a notice of appeal and the required fee set forth in 37 CFR 1.17(b) within the time period provided under 37 CFR 1.134 and 1.136.
-A notice of appeal may be filed after any of the claims has been twice rejected, regardless of whether the claim(s) has/ have been finally rejected.
+Under 37 CFR 1.191(a), an applicant or patent owner in a reexamination proceeding dissatisfied with the primary examiner's decision in the second or final rejection of his or her claims may appeal to the Board for review of the examiner's rejection by filing a notice of appeal and the required fee set forth in 37 CFR 1.17(b) within the time period provided under 37 CFR 1.134 and 1.136.
+A notice of appeal may be filed after any of the claims has been twice rejected, regardless of whether the claim(s) has/have been finally rejected.
 The limitation of "twice or finally...rejected" does not have to be related to a particular application.
 For example, if any claim was rejected in a parent application, and the claim is again rejected in a continuing application, then applicant will be entitled to file an appeal in the continuing application, even if the claim was rejected only once in the continuing application.

 Although the rules no longer require that the notice of appeal identify the rejected claim(s) appealed, or be signed, applicants should continue to file notices of appeal which identify the appealed claims and are signed.
-The requirement was eliminated from 37 CFR 1.191 as being redundant of the requirements of 37 CFR 1.192 and to avoid the delay and expense to both applicant and the United States Patent and Trademark Office (Office) which is involved in treating a defective notice of appeal.
-It should be noted that the elimination of the requirement to sign a notice of appeal does not affect the requirements for other papers (such as an amendment under 37 CFR 1.116) submitted with the notice, or for other actions contained within the notice, e.g., an authorization to charge fees to a deposit account or to a credit card.
-See MPEP § 509.
+The requirement was eliminated from 37 CFR 1.191 as being redundant of the requirements of 37 CFR 1.192 and to avoid the delay and expense to both applicant and the PTO which is involved in treating a defective notice of appeal.
+It should be noted that the elimination of the requirement to sign a notice of appeal does not affect the requirements for other papers (such as an amendment under 37 CFR 1.116) submitted with the notice, or for other actions contained within the notice, e.g., an authorization to charge fees to a deposit account.
 Thus, failure to sign the notice of appeal may have unintended adverse consequences; for example, if an unsigned notice of appeal contains an (unsigned) authorization to charge the appeal fee to a deposit account, the notice of appeal will be unacceptable because the appeal fee is lacking.

 The notice of appeal must be filed within the period for reply set in the last Office action, which is normally 3 months for applications.
 See MPEP § 714.13.
 Failure to remove all grounds of rejection and otherwise place an application in condition for allowance or to file an appeal after final rejection will result in the application becoming abandoned, even if one or more claims have been allowed, except where claims suggested for interference have been copied.
 The notice of appeal and appropriate fee may be filed up to 6 months from the date of the final rejection, so long as an appropriate petition and fee for an extension of time is filed either prior to or with the notice of appeal.
+Failure to file an appeal in a reexamination proceeding will result in issuance of the certificate under 37 CFR 1.570.